 Join Arthur Ulfeldt for an in-depth discussion in this video What is Docker?, part of Learning Docker.

-You might have one container on a system running Red Hat Linux serving a database through a virtual network to another container running Ubuntu Linux running a web server that talks to that database and that web server might also be talking to a caching server that runs in a Suso Linux-based container.
-The important part to understand is it doesn't matter which Linux each container is running on, it just has to be a Linux and Docker is the program which manages all of this, sets it up, monitors it, and tears it down when it's no longer needed.
+You might have one container on a system running Red Hat Linux, serving a database, through a virtual network to another container running Ubuntu Linux, running a web server that talks to that database, and that web server might also be talking to a caching server that runs in a SUSE Linux based container.
+The important part to understand is it doesn't matter which Linux each container is running on, it just has to be a Linux.
+And Docker is the program which manages all of this.
+Sets it up, monitors it, and tears it down when it's no longer needed.

 It is also a company that makes all of these.

 - Installing Docker on Mac, Windows, and Linux

 - Understanding the Docker flow

 - Working with Docker images, volumes, and registries